phpMv/phpMv-UI/README.md

 ### Installing via Composer

-Install composer in a common location or in your project:
+Install Composer in a common location or in your project:

 ```bash
 curl -s http://getcomposer.org/installer | php